AmitayCohen1/react-node-deploy/README.md

 # Deploy React & NodeJS to AWS

 ### 👋 Personal note
-Please thoroughly review this process as things change and mistakes can be made.
-This is a general and basic example of deploying an MVP to get up and running.
+This is a basic example of deploying an MVP to get up and running.
 If you have any questions, feel free to reach out to <amitay1599@gmail.com>

 [That's me](https://www.amitaycohen.com/) 🧑🏼‍🚀